matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ### Getting zkSync Signer

-Returns signer which can be used to sign zkSync transactions.
+Returns a `Signer` object that can be used to sign zkSync transactions.
 More details on the `Signer` class can be found in the next [section](./accounts.md#signer).

 #### Inputs and outputs